NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

    - **Number of Samples** : The number of samples should be the same as the ground motions to be selected in the EVT tab, i.e. 100.
 This number can be flexible when stochastic ground motion is used.
 Typically, as the number of samples increases, the accuracy of the surrogate model will increase but training time will also increase.
    - **Max Computation Time** : 60 mins (default)
    - **Target Accuracy** : 0.02.
 EE-UQ will give a warning when this accuracy target is not met
    - **Random Seed** : 984.
-Arbitrarily selected seed for the random generator used in the Surrogate modeling algorithm
+An arbitrarily selected seed for the random generator used in the Surrogate modeling algorithm
    - **Parallel Execution** : True.
 This will parallelize multiple dynamic simulations
    - **Advanced Options for Gaussian Process Model** : False.
 By default, EE-UQ takes **Martern 5/2**, **Log-space transform of QoI**, **Heteroskedastic nugget variance** options.
    - **Existing Data set** : False.
 This is useful when one hopes to resume the surrogate model training after one training round is finished, by performing more simulations
-   - **Intensity Measure Calculation**: Select the intensity measures (IMs) to be used as the augmented input of the surrogate model -Sa(T=0.5 sec), D5-75, and SaRatio(T=1.0 sec in range of 0.1-1.5 sec)
+   - **Intensity Measure Calculation**: Select the intensity measures (IMs) to be used as the augmented input of the surrogate model -Sa(T=0.5 sec), D5-75, and SaRatio(T=1.0 sec in the range of 0.1-1.5 sec)

 More information can be found in the :ref:`User Guide<lblSimSurrogate>`.